Geoff Sanderson: Playing career

 During the 1998-99 NHL season the Sabres continued their winning ways and Sanderson continued to put up respectable third line numbers.
 After the Sabres swept the Ottawa Senators in the first round of the playoffs, and then dispatched the Boston Bruins in six games, they once again advanced to the Eastern Conference Finals, this time against their cross-lake rivals, the Toronto Maple Leafs.
-In game 1 Sanderson scored his first goal of the playoffs, which turned out to be the game winner as the Sabres won 5–4.
-The Leafs won game 2, and the Sabres won game 3.
-In game 4 Buffalo started off strong building a 3–0 lead following second period goals by Brian Holzinger and Rob Ray.
+In game one, Sanderson scored his first goal of the playoffs, which turned out to be the game winner as the Sabres won 5–4.
+The Leafs won game two, and the Sabres won game three.
+In game four, Buffalo started off strong building a 3–0 lead following second period goals by Brian Holzinger and Rob Ray.
 Just twenty-two seconds after Ray's goal, Sanderson made it 4–0, and then made it 5–0 with another goal ten minutes later.
-The Sabres went on to win the series, and advanced to the Stanley Cup Finals for the second time in team history.
-Facing the Dallas Stars, Buffalo took game 1 on the road in overtime, but Dallas fought back and won the next two games.
-In game 4 in Buffalo, Sanderson beat Ed Belfour to score the game's first goal halfway through the first period, and Buffalo eventually won the game, sending the series back to Dallas tied 2–2.
-Dallas won game 5, and then won game 6 of the 1999 Stanley Cup Finals – and the Stanley Cup as a result – on a controversial Brett Hull triple overtime goal.
+The Sabres went on to win the series, and advanced to the Stanley Cup Final for the second time in team history.
+Facing the Dallas Stars, Buffalo took game one on the road in overtime, but Dallas fought back and won the next two games.
+In game four in Buffalo, Sanderson beat Ed Belfour to score the game's first goal halfway through the first period, and Buffalo eventually won the game, sending the series back to Dallas tied 2–2.
+Dallas won game five, and then won game six of the 1999 Stanley Cup Final – and the Stanley Cup as a result – on a controversial Brett Hull triple overtime goal.

 Sanderson was selected by the Columbus Blue Jackets in the 2000 NHL Expansion Draft, and scored 30-plus goals in 2000–01 and 2002–03.
 He was the first Blue Jacket to score a hat trick.
 He returned to Vancouver at the trade deadline in 2003–04.
 With the Canucks Sanderson played his final postseason games in 2004, scoring a goal in Canucks' first round loss to the Calgary Flames.

 He was reclaimed by Columbus off waivers in the off-season, and Sanderson was traded two games into the 2005–06 season to the Phoenix Coyotes.
 After scoring 25 goals in 75 games with Phoenix, Sanderson signed a two-year contract with the Philadelphia Flyers in the off-season.